Edwards v. Arizona

 Edwards v.
 Arizona, 451 U.S. 477 (1981), is a decision by the United States Supreme Court holding that once a defendant invokes his Fifth Amendment right to counsel, police must cease custodial interrogation.
 Re-interrogation is only permissible once defendant's counsel has been made available to him, or he himself initiates further communication, exchanges, or conversations with the police.
 Statements obtained in violation of this rule are a violation of a defendant's Fifth Amendment rights.

+This "bright line" rule has been praised by legal scholars with some scholars stating it was a mistake to move from this standard to that of Davis v.
+United States which stipulates that the right to counsel can only be legally asserted by an "unambiguous or unequivocal request for counsel."

 Facts

 Edwards was arrested at his home on charges of robbery, burglary, and first-degree murder.
 Following his arrest, at the police station, he was informed of his Miranda rights.
 Edwards stated he understood his rights, and was willing to submit to questioning.
 After being told that another suspect was arrested in connection with the same crime, Edwards denied involvement and then sought to "make a deal".
 Edwards then proceeded to call a county attorney and shortly afterwards he said to his interrogator "I want an attorney before making a deal."
 Immediately, the questioning ceased and Edwards was taken to county jail.
 The following morning, two detectives came to see him stating that they wanted to talk to him.
 At first Edwards resisted, but he was told he had to talk to the detectives.
 The officers informed him of his Miranda rights, and obtained a confession from him.
 At trial, Edwards sought to suppress his confession.
 The lower court and the Arizona Supreme Court denied the motion.